 Art Bento Program at HiSAM

-The SY2016-17 Art Bento Program @ HiSAM is a museum education program of the Hawai‘i State Art Museum serving Oahu Department of Education elementary students and their teachers.
-This four-part inquiry-based program actively engages students and teachers through inquiry-based activities connected to current arts standards and ELA Common Core Standards.
+The Art Bento Program at the Hawaiʻi State Art Museum (HiSAM) is a museum education program of the Hawai‘i State Art Museum serving Oahu Department of Education elementary students, Grades 2 – 6, and their teachers.
+This four-part inquiry-based program actively engages students and teachers through activities connected to current arts standards and ELA Common Core Standards.

-This unique multi-disciplinary educational opportunity emphasizes arts and visual literacy and is led by qualified teaching artists from the HSFCA’s Artistic Teaching Partners (ATP) roster.
+This unique multi-disciplinary educational opportunity emphasizes arts and visual literacy and is led by qualified teaching artists from the Hawai‘i State Foundation on Culture and the Arts (SFCA) Artistic Teaching Partners (ATP) roster.
 There is no cost to schools to participate in the program and funds for bus transportation are also provided.